PushOCCRP/Push-Generator/README.md

 	1. Go to the "Push" Project item on the left side navigator.
 	1. Make sure "Automatically manage signing" is chcecked.
 	1. In the "Signing" section, click "Register Device"

+1. If you ran into error about devices before you can rerun ```ruby push.rb --development -m iOS -i ../Push-iOS``` and it should work through without any bugs.

 1. Choose your test device in the device drop down near the top of XCode

 1. Product menu -> Run
 	> You may have to click "Enable" and type in your password if a "Enable Developer Mode on this Mac?" dialoug appears.

 ##### Android Specific Steps

+1. Update Homebrew ```brew tap caskroom\versions```

+1. Install Java build requirements ```brew cask install java8```

+1. Install Gradle command line. ```brew install gradle```

+1. Download Android Studio from https://developer.android.com/studio/index.html

+1. Open the DMG file, drag the Android Studio icon to the 'Applications' folder.

+1. Open Android Studio, click "do not import settings"

+1. Click through the installation choosing "standard" when prompted.
+It will then download a bunch of components, let it do so.

+1. It'll ask you a put in your password as well as allow a system extension.
+Do so, and click "allow" in the lower right when the preferences open up.

+1.

 1. Clone all repositories